Resources: News Alerts

 The definition of who is considered a casual employee has changed.
 For an employee to be considered a casual employee there must be:

-• Entitlement to casual loading or a specific casual pay rate in an award, registered agreement, or employment contract.
+• entitlement to casual loading or a specific casual pay rate in a modern award, registered agreement, or employment contract.

-The focus is now on the employment relationship and whether it can be characterised as one in which there is in firm advance commitment to continuing indefinite work.
+The focus is now on the employment relationship and whether it can be characterised as one in which there is a firm advance commitment to continuing indefinite work.

 The casual conversion process has been updated to introduce a new ‘Employee Choice Pathway’ for employees to notify their employer by writing of their intention to change to permanent employment and lists the only reasons that an employer may refuse conversion.
 This replaces the previous casual conversion process which required employers to make an offer to convert to ongoing employment if the casual employee met certain conditions.